-The gender pay gap at Johns Hopkins dropped from 2.6 percent in 2005 to 1.9 percent in 2016.
+The gender pay gap at Johns Hopkins dropped from 2.6% in 2005 to 1.9% in 2016.
 That doesn’t sound like a huge difference, but over the course of a lifetime, researchers found, it adds up to a lot of money.

 To determine just how much money women would lose over the course of their careers, researchers created simulations to show how much wealth a physician researcher would accumulate, taking into account promotions and retirement investment.
 Then, they calculated lifetime earnings using three distinct scenarios.